What data do we collect, and why?

 Yes.
 We store personal information in the United States.
 Our employees and contractors access personal information through virtual desktop or web interfaces in the United States, Canada, the United Kingdom, India and the Philippines.

 If your personal information is subject to European Union (EU) or Swiss law, it may be transferred outside of the EU or Switzerland based on one or more of the following legal mechanisms:

 - Relevant authorities have issued a decision that personal information will benefit from an adequate level of protection in the country to which it is transferred.
-This is the case for Canada and, under the EU-U.S. and Swiss-U.S. Privacy Shield Framework, to Sterling entities located in the United States.
-This is not the case for India or the Philippines.
+This is the case for Canada.
+This is not the case for the United States, India or the Philippines.

 - We have signed contractual clauses with our client that are deemed by the relevant authority to ensure adequate protection of personal information.

 - You have provided your consent for us to transfer data outside of the EU or Switzerland to allow us to carry out services for you or on behalf of a client.